 As previously noted, SDG&E has entered into contracts for generation resources which specifically provide local Resource Adequacy for the SDG&E system.
 Because these contract costs are allocated to both bundled and unbundled customers, the costs are accounted for in a separate Local Generating Balancing Account.
-The Escondido Energy Center, Kelco, Grossmont, Pio Pico, Carlsbad Energy Center, El Cajon Energy Storage, Fallbrook Energy Storage, Top Gun Energy Storage, Sentinel Energy Center and Escondido Energy Storage contracts are included in this balancing account and are expected to cost provided in the supply ISO revenue.
+The Carlsbad Energy Center, El Cajon Energy Storage, Fallbrook Energy Storage, Escondido Energy Center, Escondido Energy Storage, Pio Pico, Kelco, Grossmont, Grossmont, Pio Pico, Carlsbad Energy Center, El Cajon Energy Storage, Fallbrook Energy Storage, Top Gun Energy Storage, a portion of Sentinel Energy Center, and Sagebrush Energy Storage and Escondido Energy Storage contracts are included in this balancing account and are expected to cost not all the presentation, net of supply ISO revenue.
 Attachment A, attached hereto, details the breakdown of local generation expenses.